Understanding Pain Between the Shoulder Blades

 When To See A Doctor

-As you can see from our list above, some reasons for shoulder pain may be serious, even deadly in certain situations.
-If severe pain persists and interferes with your mobility or regular activities, see a doctor to find relief.
+As we see from our list above, some causes of shoulder pain may be serious, even deadly.
+If severe pain persists and interferes with mobility or regular activities, seek professional medical advice.

-If you experience any of the following symptoms along with a burning sensation between shoulder blades, you should visit a doctor right away.
+If you experience any of the following symptoms and a burning sensation between shoulder blades, you should visit a doctor immediately.

 • Dizziness and lightheadedness